smistir/smistir.github.io/_posts/2017-5-19-CodeSnippets.md

 ---

 {% highlight markdown linenos %}
-   {% highlight markdown linenos %}
    ---
    title: This Is A Code Snippet
    layout: default
    ---

    # Cool Little features of Markdown and Jekyll
-   {% endhighlight %}
 {% endhighlight %}

 This is a code snippet of a code snippet.
 Jekyll uses Rouge and Pygments for code snippet highlighting within page content.
 A small